Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Introduction

 for small enough $\nu_1, \nu_2$ for some $C$. \end{theorem}

-Standard method tells us that we have a single threshold for size of initial data that guarantees global existence to \eqref{eq:NSC} for all large $\kap$'s.
-The significance of Theorem \ref{Thm-abbrev}(a) lies in the fact that we have a norm and a threshold $\epsilon^*$ that works for all small viscosities up to 0 as well; see Theorem \ref{MainThmDetailed} for detailed statement.
+The significance of Theorem \ref{Thm-abbrev}(a) lies in the fact that we have a single threshold $\epsilon^*$ and a norm that guarantee global existence for all small viscosities up to 0; see Theorem \ref{MainThmDetailed} for more detailed statement.
+The threshold only grows for large $\kappa$ by the standard method which allows us to have one threshold $\epsilon^*$ for all viscosities.
 Also, Theorem \ref{Thm-abbrev}(b) tells us that this uniformity implies continuous dependence of solutions in viscosity for finite times.
 In particular, the continuous dependence is true including $\nu = 0$, showing that the inviscid limit holds in finite time intervals.
 This provides theoretical justification and quantitative error bounds for approximating the Euler-Coriolis equation using the Navier-Stokes-Coriolis equation.
-Given that it is often numerically advantageous to simulate the Navier-Stokes equations than the Euler equation, we believe this could be useful to scientists and engineers who use solutions to 3d Navier-Stokes equations with small viscosity as alternate solutions to the 3d Euler equations in a rotating environment. \\
+Given that it is often numerically advantageous to simulate the Navier-Stokes equations than the Euler equation, we believe this could be useful to scientists and engineers who use solutions to 3D Navier-Stokes equations with small viscosity as alternate solutions to the 3D Euler equations in a rotating environment. \\

-In previous works, Babin, Mahalov, Nicolaenko \cite{BMN97} obtained uniform (in $\nu$ not in $\delta$) bounds on the difference between the solutions of \eqref{eq:fullNSC} in generic torus and their approximate solutions, but their final results on $\epsilon(\nu,\delta)$ for torus again relied on $\nu$ for $\nu \in (0,1)$ \cite{BMN97, BMN99, BMN01}.
+We note that this is not the first result to focus on the viscosity in Navier-Stokes-Coriolis system.
+In \cite{BMN97}, the authors obtained uniform (in $\nu$ not in $\delta$) bounds on the difference between the solutions of \eqref{eq:fullNSC} and their approximate solutions in generic torus, but their final results on $\epsilon(\nu,\delta)$ for torus again relied on $\nu$ for $\nu \in (0,1)$; see also \cite{BMN99, BMN01}.
 Chemin, Desjardins, Gallagher, and Grenier \cite{CDGG00} studied the fluid under anisotropic viscosity, where the viscosity in the direction parallel to the rotating axis, $\nu_V$, can be different from the horizontal viscosity $\nu$, and proved that the threshold size for small data global existence is indepndent in $\nu_V$.
 In this paper, we improved these for axisymmetric functions by obtaining independence of $\epsilon(\nu,\delta)$ in the vanishing limit of isotropic single $\nu$.